fkaduk/kobodeck/README.md

-# Readeck Article Downloader for Kobo Devices
+# Kobodeck

-**kobodeck** is a minimalist article downloader for Kobo devices.
+A minimalist article downloader for Kobo devices.

 It can